titivermeesch/titivermeesch/README.md

 ## Current work

-Working as a Full Stack Engineer at Chatlayer.ai/Sinch.
-Building the communication platform of the future!
-Typescript (Node) and Go are the main languages used on a daily basis
+Working as a Software Engineer at Companion.energy.
+Building software to manage industrial energy flexibility!